 Constitution of the Republic of Croatia

-The new Criminal Code, which came into force on the first day of 2013, brought some novelties, such as higher penalties and longer limitation periods, while also introducing new criminal offences, such as non-payment of salaries, wanton driving and illicit gambling.
+As of the first day of 2013, a new Penal Code came into force, which adopts newspapers such as higher penalties and longer limitation periods and introduces new criminal offences such as non-payment of wages, abusive driving in road traffic and unauthorised gambling.
 By amendments to the Criminal Code of December 2012 in the domain of criminal liability, the possession of drugs for personal use became a minor offence.

 The Criminal Code has a general part and a specific part:

-B) The specific part of the Criminal Code contains the descriptions of individual criminal offences and the penalties which may be imposed for them, and also includes criminal offences and penalties imposed for such offences under other legislation.
+B) The specific section of the Criminal Code contains a description of the specific offences and the penalties that may be imposed on them, including the offences and the penalties imposed on them in other laws.
 The criminal offences laid down in the Croatian Criminal Code are: